-If the product is intended for mass consumption, then the failure to put it through adequate testing may seriously damage its reputation when it is released onto the market by causing a wave of negative feedback which may have a long-lasting effect.
+If the product is intended for mass consumption, then the failure to put it through adequate testing may seriously damage its reputation when it is released onto the market, by causing a wave of negative feedback which may have a long-lasting effect.

-|01||Test engineering||Development of testing strategies, testing plans, development and documenting of test cases.|
+|01||Test engineering||The development of testing strategies and testing plans, in addition to the development and documentation of test cases.|

-|02||Conducting the entire test cycle||An analysis of codes and specifications.
+|02||Conducting the entire test cycle||An analysis of code and specifications.
 Coding and examination test cases.|

-|03||Testing improvement||Conducting research based on the results of testing conducted with the purpose of receiving information on the extent to which test cases cover source codes or program functionality.
-Elaboration of recommendations on the improvement of testing techniques and procedure.|
+|03||Testing improvement||Conducting research, which is based on the results of testing conducted with the purpose of receiving information on the extent to which test cases cover source codes or program functionality.
+Elaboration of recommendations with regards to the improvement of testing techniques and procedures.|

 |04||Quality improvement||Issuing recommendations on software improvement in general or with a view to complying with the designated requirements and tasks.|

-|05||Test optimisation and automation||Developing programs which allow one to automatically process source codes and thus draw necessary conclusions with respect to their quality.|
+|05||Test optimisation and automation||Developing programs which allow one to automatically process source codes, and thus, draw necessary conclusions with respect to their quality.|

-|01||Regression testing||Checking software performance after changes to the software have been implemented.|
+|01||Regression testing||Checking software performance after the changes to the software have been implemented.|

-|02||Functional testing||Ensuring the product complies with the functional requirements and specification.|
+|02||Functional testing||Ensuring the product complies with functional requirements and specifications.|

-|03||Stress testing||Ensuring the reliability and smooth operation of the developed software under given conditions as well as productivity measurements and configuration definition.|
+|03||Stress testing||Ensuring the developed software's reliability and smooth operation under given conditions as well as taking productivity measurements and defining configurations.|

 |04||Unit testing||An entire cycle of tests on separate components to identify possible ways of integrating and using them as part of larger systems as well as source code modules in compliance with design requirements.|

-|05||Testing for optimisation||Eliminating bottlenecks by means of improving algorithms as well as employing accurate technologies and apt solutions.|
+|05||Testing for optimization||Eliminating bottlenecks by means of improving algorithms as well as employing accurate technologies and apt solutions.|

-|06||UI testing||Focused on the product's user interface in terms of its performance characteristics, user-friendliness and compliance with certain style designs.|
+|06||UI testing||Focused on the product's user interface in terms of its performance characteristics, user-friendliness and compliance with certain designs.|

-|07||Source code analysis||Accordance with the requirements set for the project.|
+|07||Source code analysis||In accordance with the requirements set for the project.|

-|08||Documentation analysis||Analysing the project specifications with regard to their integrity and reliability, checking customer instructions and documents accompanying the product.|
+|08||Documentation analysis||Analysing the project's specifications with regards to their integrity and reliability, while checking the customer instructions and documents that accompany the product.|

-|09||General (final) testing||“Black box” testing based on assessing the degree of functionality which the product is supposed to have according to its specifications or accompanying documentation.|
+|09||General (final) testing||‘Black box’ testing is carried out, which assesses the degree of functionality which the product is supposed to have according to its specifications or accompanying documentation.|